Akeld: Origins of the settlement

-Not much is known about the early Medieval history of Akeld.
+Not much is known about the early medieval history of Akeld.
 However, 2 miles west of Akeld in Yeavering is the renowned site of Ad Grefin, the Anglican palace complex.
 This was described in Bede's Ecclesiastical History of the English People as the centre of Bishop Paulinus of Antioch's mission to Bernicia.
 The complex was a major royal centre in both Bernicia and later Northumbria.
-During the early Medieval period, the parish of Akeld included the now deserted villages of Ewart and Humbleton.
-Akeld went through a troubled period during the later Medieval and Tudor periods.
-Glendale was particularly exposed to raids from the clans of Teviotdale, and it was also an invasion route for lrager Scottish forces.
+During the early medieval period, the parish of Akeld included the now deserted villages of Ewart and Humbleton.
+Akeld went through a troubled period during the later medieval and Tudor periods.
+Glendale was particularly exposed to raids from the clans of Teviotdale, and it was also an invasion route for larger Scottish forces.
 A bastle – a fortified farmhouse common on the Anglo-Scottish border – was built in 1522 in Akeld which held a garrison of 10 men.
 Two significant battles occurred near Akeld in the 15th century: the Battle of Homildon Hill in 1420 and the Battle of Geteryne in 1415.
 In 1580, Akeld was wasted by the Scots, but 16 tenants still remained in the village.